Zuehlke/scenarioo-js-ctd-session/slides/10-motivation/05-2-who-writes-e2e-tests.md

 * ONLY Special E2E Tester / Testing Team ?

     * NO!
-    * Take care of unnecessary Silos!
+    * Beware of unnecessary Silos!
     * Silos are for Farmers not for Software Engineers https://creativeheldstab.com/silos-are-for-farmers/